uPaymeiFixit/evga-z270-stinger-hackintosh-guide/README.md

 #### Update Clover Configuration
 Open the *EFI* partition created by Clover, and replace the *EFI* folder with the [attached *EFI* folder](https://github.com/uPaymeiFixit/evga-z270-stinger-hackintosh-guide/releases/download/v0.0.1/EFI.zip).

 This will replace the `config.plist` file with the one I have created as well as install needed kexts.
 The `config.plist` file I created contains only the minimum configuration needed for a completely working system.
 I spent many hours testing many configurations and making sure only what was necessary was added.
-If you want to use more up-to-date kexts, view the *Sources* sectian at the bottom.
+If you want to use more up-to-date kexts, view the *Sources* section at the bottom.

 ## Step 3: Conigure BIOS
 During boot, press F2 to enter BIOS.
 Navigate to the *ADVANCED* tab and then click on *CPU Configuration*.
 Set *Intel(R) Virtualization Technology For Directed I/O* to *Disabled*.